Take a minute and think back to your favorite childhood winter holiday traditions.

 You can use these resources in your class by having your students answer the questions in Spanish.
 Also, feel free to use the activities packet for older students as well—you could even use it to spark a discussion where they compare their own winter traditions to las posadas.

 And if you haven’t already, consider adding FluentU to your curriculum.
 Great for teaching las posadas and more, FluentU allows you to teach Spanish students using current events and pop culture.
-Instead of standardized dialogues, students get to learn actual Spanish from real-world resources like movies, newspaper articles, songs and more.
-As a result, they gain deeper insight into Spanish-speaking cultures around the world, in addition to learning how to communicate more naturally.

 Activities for Teaching Las Posadas